 A traumatic event is a scary, dangerous, or violent event.
 An event can be traumatic when we face or witness an immediate threat to ourselves or to a loved one, and it is often followed by serious injury or harm (NCTSN Parents and Caregivers Website).
 When this happens it can cause emotions such as fear, loss, or distress.
 Sometimes people experience these types of strong negative emotions in reaction to the experience or because the person may not have the ability to protect or stop the event from happening.
 Reactions to a traumatic event can also have lasting effects on the individual’s daily functioning including possible changes in a child’s mental, physical, social, emotional, and/or spiritual health (See traumatic stress below for more information).

-The list below are some potentially traumatic events.
+The image below illustrates some potentially traumatic events.
 This is not a comprehensive or complete list.
 Your child or a child you know may have experienced something that is not on this list, but the event could still qualify as or feel traumatic.
 But remember, not all events may be considered traumatic for each individual.

 For this list and more information about traumatic events check out the NCTSN’s Resources for Parents and Caregivers webpage.
 Additionally, for more detailed descriptions of different traumatic events, click check out the NCTSN’s Definitions of Different Trauma Types document.

 While many of the examples listed above may be more easily thought of or identified as traumatic, other events might be less obvious when thinking about the potential of traumatic impact.
 For example, many families might need to relocate due to job changes, financial hardship, or military involvement.
 While these are fairly common occurrences for some families, they could have a lasting traumatic impact.
 It is also important to remember that all youth in foster care, independent of why they might have entered foster care, have experienced changes in caregivers and living situations, and it is important to take into consideration how these events may have made an impact.